valtimo-platform/valtimo-documentation/using-valtimo/case/case-widgets/configuring-widget.md

 ### There are 4 steps to configuring a widget:

 1. Choosing the widget type.
-Out of the box, we support 5 Widget types: Fields, Custom component, FormIO form, Table, Collection:
+Out of the box, 5 widget types are supported:: Fields, Custom component, FormIO form, Table, Collection:

    ![Choosing a widget type](../img/widget-types.png)